Numi2/tachyon-mini/README.md

 Scope: experimental, credit to Sean Bowe & Zcash team

-Core idea (simple)
+idea
 ------------------
 - Two trees:
   - Tree 1: all coin commitments ever created (append-only).
   - Tree 2: all nullifiers of spent coins (insert-only; no deletes).

-- When spending a coin:
+- at spend:
   1. Prove the coin is in the coin tree.
   2. Prove the spend nullifier is not in the nullifier tree.
   3. Insert the nullifier into the nullifier tree.

-- Block rule:
+- Blocks:
   - One block-wide proof (Halo2 + Poseidon2) checks all spends, inserts, and new coins at once.
   - Validators verify only this succinct proof and update the two accumulators.

-- Why it works:
+- resultat:
   - No deletions → simpler, faster accumulators and witness updates.
   - Wallets apply small per-block deltas.
   - Verifiers avoid replaying transactions; they check one succinct proof.